TheCoderFactory/Git_cheat_sheet/README.md

 In your command line, make sure you are in the project's main directory

-`git init  	# initialises a git repository for you project`
+`# initialises a git repository for you project git init`

 `git add .	# adds all files in directory to git repository`